lightstep/terraform-lightstep-aws-dashboards/modules/dynamodb-dashboard/README.md

-# Lightstep AWS DynamoDB Dashboard
+# Cloud Observability AWS DynamoDB Dashboard

-This module provisions a Lightstep dashboard for AWS DynamoDB.
+This module provisions a Cloud Observability dashboard for AWS DynamoDB.